Pica

 No specific laboratory studies are indicated in the evaluation of pica.
 However, certain laboratory studies may be indicated to assess the consequences of the condition, depending on the characteristics and nature of the ingested materials and the resultant medical sequelae.

-Universal screening of blood lead concentrations in all children aged 1-2 years is recommended in localities where at least 27% of houses were built before 1950.
-Screening is also recommended in places where the prevalence of elevated blood levels in children aged 1-2 years is 12% or higher.
+Children with geophagia are at risk of lead toxicity, so obtaining a lead level is indicated in these individuals.
+Universal screening of blood lead concentrations in all children aged 1–2 years is recommended in localities where at least 27% of houses were built before 1950.
+Screening is also recommended in places where the prevalence of elevated blood levels in children aged 1–2 years is 12% or higher.
 Targeted screening for high-risk 1- and 2-year-old children is otherwise recommended.

-Radiography and Endoscopy
+Radiography and endoscopy

 Various imaging studies may be used to identify ingested materials and aid in the management of gastrointestinal (GI) tract complications of pica.
 These may include the following:[2]